iolevel/wpdotnet-sdk/docs/overview.md

 ## Quick Start

-> Sources of a demo wordpress application is available at [github.com/iolevel/peachpie-wordpress](https://github.com/iolevel/peachpie-wordpress).
+> The sources of a demo WordPress application are available at [github.com/iolevel/peachpie-wordpress](https://github.com/iolevel/peachpie-wordpress).

 Open or create an ASP NET Core application, version 3.0 or newer.